Fox hunting - Keep the Ban

 Hunting with dogs was banned in 2005 in a reaction to the strength of public feeling against the cruelty of wild animals being chased, often to the point of exhaustion, before being purposely set upon by packs of dogs, for so called ‘sport’.

-Ten years on, the Act is under threat as the Government seeks to repeal the Hunting Act 2004.
+Twelve years on, the Act is under threat as there are moves to repeal the Hunting Act 2004.

 No place in modern Britain